titotito12/PowerBiProject/README.md

 3. Product Detail Page

 - Orders vs. Profitability scatter graph should not affect any other visuals - Top 10 Products table should not affect any other visuals

+  Connect to SQL Server
+  You will be using a Postgres database server hosted on Microsoft Azure.
+To connect to the server and run queries from VSCode, you will need to install the SQLTools extension.

+2.Once you have done this, you can connect to the server using the following details:

+HOST: powerbi-data-analytics-server.postgres.database.azure.com
+PORT: 5432
+DATABASE: orders-db
+USER: maya
+PASSWORD: AiCore127!

+Print a list of the tables in the database and save the result to a csv file for your reference.

+Print a list of the columns in the orders table and save the result to a csv file called orders_columns.csv

+Repeat the same process for each other table in the database, saving the results to a csv file with the same name as the table.
+Update documentation.
 -